adq8z9/le_accounting_nip/NUD fan.md

       ["r", <relay for accounting work>],
       ...,
       ["r", <relay for accounting work>],
+      ["server", <reference to blossom file storage server or NIP 96 file storage server for accounting work>], ...
-      ["p", <pubkeys of below referenced allowed accountants for the ledger>], ...
+      ["server", <reference to blossom file storage server or NIP 96 file storage server for accounting work>], ["p", <pubkeys of below referenced allowed accountants for the ledger>], ...
       ["p", <pubkeys of below referenced allowed accountants for the ledger>]